OpenBudget/budgetkey-app-search/README.md

 * For Windows users - 1) run on one terminal `npm run dist-serve`
                       2) run on a  second terminal `npm start`

-You should make sure you use the correct node version, at time of writing it's v8.3.0.
+You should make sure you use the latest node v8.

 If you have [nvm](https://github.com/creationix/nvm/blob/master/README.md#installation) installed, you can just run `nvm install` and you will have the correct version.